-ACX currently has over 2,500 titles open for audition.
+ACX has thousands of titles open for audition.
 But how do you know which titles are the best fit for you to produce?
 Here’s our advice to narrow that list down and get the most out of your auditions.
 Consider these questions when choosing which titles to audition for:

 1. Does this title fit my abilities?

 Look for titles that you’ll feel comfortable voicing.
 You know your acting abilities better than anyone: stretching your range can be good, but biting off more than you can chew is easy to do.
 Are you great at balancing multiple character voices or better with instructional or informative reads?
 Few things turn audiobook listeners off faster than poorly voiced, cartoonish characters.
 Steer clear of that wild west tale unless you can convincingly portray the grizzled old prospector, the dashing young sheriff and the aristocratic land owner.
 Only you know your strengths – play to them!

 2. Will producing this title make me any money?